vlcn-io/cr-sqlite/notes.md

 - just throw if no primary key is specified on create rather than allowing the create?
 - perf test cases
 - version index?
+- check query optimization / plans against the view.
+With joins and so on.

+  - test index of cl

   ```
   sqlite> create table """foo""" (a);